LocallyUnknown/LocallyUnknown/README.md

 Hey there!
 Welcome to my Read Me!
 You can call me Tord!
-I'm a teen, bi, genderfluid, and transgender.
+I'm a teen, bi, genderfluid, abrosexual, and transgender.
 I go by He/They and am taken by 2 people Dez and Tom/A<3 I like gaming,listening to music,drawing,watching videos,rping,social media,and chilling.
 <!--